ubiquitypress/operas-metrics-widget/README.md

 ### Running the source

 Once cloning the repository, you will firstly need to install all dependencies that the widget uses.
-In order to reduce the overall size of the widget, the majority of dependencies are either hosted externally and only called when needed, or are installed as devDependencies meaning that they are not required in the production build.
+In order to reduce the overall size of the widget, the majority of dependencies are either hosted externally and only called when needed, or are installed as _devDependencies_: meaning that they are not required in the production build.

 To install all dependencies, run: